Smart-Cville/Albemarle-County/README.md

 Albemarle County has thousands of stream miles.
 State and local policies require streams and their banks be protected from erosion, illicit discharges, etc., but proactively inspecting every mile is difficult.

 ## Team Challenge
-Find a solution that enables & empowers citizens to help protect local streams in the county?
+Find a solution that enables & empowers citizens to assist in the effort to protect local streams in the county.

 ### Data
 [TODO : Links]